mrbernnz/peach/w03/d03/exercises.md

 ##Exercise: The Siiiiimpsons (part 2: Add a Simpsons Character)
 Add a button to your page (using HTML).
+The rest of this exercise should be in a script tag.
 When it is clicked, it will add a random Simpsons character from the following array:

 ```
 ["Apu", "Moe", "Barney", "Otto", "Nelson"]
 ```

 **The Booooonus:** Make a copy of this file.
 In the copy, modify the button to prompt the user for the name of a character and then add the result to the page.
 You will not need to use the random array for this.
+This, too, should be done in a script tag.

 ## Exercise: Leaving The Siiiiimpsons list (I guess this is part 3, isn't it?)
 Make another button to remove a character.
+This can be written in HTML if you'd like.

 Clicking on this button will remove the last element in the list.
+This should be written in a script tag.